rossta/rossta.github.com/source/blog/2013-03-26-configuring-rack-test-driver-in-capybara-2.md

 Register a new instance of the rack test driver with options, as shown above.
 If you're on Rails, it may be necessary for you to set `:respect_data_method` to `true`; this instructs capybara to simulate the request method specified via data-method attributes in your link.
 With Rails, an extension like [rails/jquery-ujs][2] allows you to enable additional request methods via unobtrusive javascript in real browsers.
 This setting currently defaults to false in the RackTest driver; one of the primary configurations in [`capybara/rails`][3] is to set this option.
 So... you may be surprised if you omit this option and suddenly get missing route exceptions in your specs.

-Probably, the best long term solution for you and your users is figure out how to reduce or eliminate these redirects.
-Playing with the redirect limit in your test environment may be a good way to identify areas of your app where users are getting redirected more than they need to be.
+The best long term solution for you and your users is to figure out how to reduce or eliminate unnecessary redirects.
+Playing with the redirect limit in your test environment may be a good way to identify potential problem areas of your app.

 [1]: https://github.com/jnicklas/capybara
 [2]: https://github.com/rails/jquery-ujs